BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversFile.md

 Optionally:
 - If any map tile does not exist, instead of returning a 404 and showing errors in the browser console, we return a 204 (No Content).
-- If you are using a plugin/mod you usually have live-updating player-markers on your map.
+- If you are using BlueMap as a plugin/mod, you usually have live-updating player-markers on your map.
 For those to work with an external web-server you will also need to reverse-proxy all requests to `/maps/*/live/*` to the builtin web-server.

 ## NGINX